Swath of South faces wintry mess: Snow, sleet, freezing rain

 #ReadLocal

+"Stay put if you can," Cooper said.
+"Wrap a few presents, decorate the tree, watch some football."

+Governors and local officials in several states declared emergencies ahead of the storm crossing several Southern states, which hit portions of North Carolina and Virginia particularly hard.

-Officials have warned residents to prepare emergency kits and staff off roads in impacted areas.
+Officials warned residents to prepare emergency kits and stay off roads in impacted areas.
+Schools districts in North Carolina and Virginia announced they'll be closed Monday.

 "Virginians should take all necessary precautions to ensure they are prepared for winter weather storm impacts," said Virginia Gov. Ralph Northam.

 The National Weather Service said a "prolonged period of snow" began late Saturday and would last until Monday in the region, with the heaviest snow expected in northwest North Carolina and southern Virginia.
-Forecasters have said some mountain areas of North Carolina could get up to 12 inches (30 centimeters) of snow or more.
+Some areas of North Carolina and Virginia saw more than a foot (30 centimeters) of snow by Sunday afternoon.

-Heavy rains also were expected elsewhere in other parts of the South, creating possible floods in coastal areas.

-North Carolina's largest electric utility, Duke Energy, has said more there could more than 500,000 power outages.
+More than 300,000 power outages were reported across the region with the majority of those — about 240,000 — in North Carolina, according to poweroutage.us.
+Parts of Alabama, Georgia, South Carolina, Tennessee and Virginia also saw outages.

+Charlotte Douglas International Airport, the sixth busiest airport in the country, said American Airlines reduced its operations, with more than 1,000 flights canceled on Sunday.

 Comments